fullstack-development/developers-roadmap/backend/junior-1/haskell.md

   * `Bounded`
   * `Num`
 * What is ad-hoc polymorphism?
 What is the difference between ad-hoc and parametric polymorphism?
-* What is ad-hoc polymorphism and what are the alternatives?
 * How to specify a typeclass in a type signature?
 * How to make default function implementation?
   Is it possible to specify the type of default implementation to be distinct from declared typeclass method?